JavenCao/Thala_Rescue_workflow/README.md

       vi submit.sh(step-by-step, change the target PBS scripts) sh submit.sh

+After get gVCF for each sample, go to the VCF_file folder, and do Joint Genotyping and hard filtering by running the following command:

+    cd ./VCF_file
+    qsub Thala_Rescue_phase2_Step2_GTing.pbs
+    cd ./Joint
+    qsub Thala_Rescue_phase2_Step3_HardFiltering.pbs

-And for the **Hard filtering steps**, we suggest to set cut-offs based on the emprical distribution of each annotation.
+For the **Hard filtering steps**, we suggest to set cut-offs based on the emprical distribution of each annotation.
 Here, we provide scripts to select and plot the emprical distribution for each annotation.

     Select_Annotation.pbs